-- 1. grants to individuals or organizations in Utah for activities to improve Utah air quality; or - public educational programs about the importance of air quality for the health, well-being and livelihood of Utah residents.
+- grants to individuals or organizations in Utah for activities to improve Utah air quality; or - 2. public educational programs about the importance of air quality for the health, well-being and livelihood of Utah residents.

-For more information, contact: Utah Division of Air Quality Department of Environmental Quality PO Box 144820 Salt Lake City, UT 84114-4820 801-536-4019
+Utah Division of Air Quality Department of Environmental Quality PO Box 144820 Salt Lake City, UT 84114-4820 801-536-4019